ahysing/SimdCSV/README.md

 ## Contributions

-[Andreas Dryer Hysing](https://github.com/ahysing) is the single contributor of this software.
-If you have suggestions for future versions
+[Andreas Dreyer Hysing](https://github.com/ahysing) is the single contributor of this software.
+If you have suggestions for future versions feel free to send a message on [@hysing on Twitter](https://twitter.com/ahysing) or [github](https://github.com/ahysing).

+Pull requests are welcomed.
+If you write propose pull request it should conform with the [Design Principles](docs/principles.md) as they are layed out.